int0x81/DFEngine.Compilers.TSQL/README.md

-string your_sql = "INSERT INTO dbo.Costumers (Name, Age, Rating) VALUES (appDB.dbo.Costumers.Name, appDB.[dbo].Costumers.Age, 4)";     //The sql you want to have analyzed string std_server = "companyserver";   //The name of the server on which the sql is executed on string std_database = "datawarehouse"; //The name of the initial database on which the sql is executed on string causer = "testcase";            //The entity that is executes the sql e.g. the name of a script var options = new CompilerOptions();   //Options for compilation
+string your_sql = "INSERT INTO dbo.Costumers (Name, Age, Rating) VALUES (appDB.dbo.Costumers.Name, appDB.[dbo].Costumers.Age, 4)";     //The sql you want to have analyzed string std_server = "companyserver";   //The name of the server on which the sql is executed on string std_database = "datawarehouse"; //The name of the initial database on which the sql is executed on string causer = "testcase";            //The entity that executes the sql e.g. the name of a script or a daemon var options = new CompilerOptions();   //Options for compilation

 //2.
 Compile